 Hello and welcome to my Paris City Guide!
-Today I’m going to be chatting about my week in Paris and giving you some inspo for your next visit.
+Today I’m going to be chatting about my mini-trip to Paris and giving you some inspo for your next visit.

 Whilst in Paris, I stayed at L’hôtel de la porte dorée which was so lovely.
 The breakfast is €12 and you get so. much. food.
 The rooms have everything you could need and the beds are super comfy!
 It’s also right next to a metro line which can take you anywhere in the city.
 You can view the hotel on booking.com here*

 In Paris, if you’re under 18 or are under 26 and are a citizen in a country which is a member of the European Union, you get free entry into most museums and galleries – which means more € to spend in the gift shop!

 La musée de l’orangerie.
 This gallery is situated in le jardin de tullieres and the nearest tube station is concorde.
 It has the most beautiful room full of Monet paintings.
 As well as a brilliant collection of other impressionist artists.

 I then went to the musée Picasso which is nearest to the metro station Chemin Vert.
 The museum houses lots of various artists, including a brilliant exhibition which shows Picasso’s own personal collection.
 Make sure to look up because the architecture of the building itself is not something you want to miss.
 The gift shop and gardens are a must too!

 Finally, I walked the Le Centre Pompidou, the modern art hub of Paris.
 Even if you’re not a fan of modern art, I would recommend for the views of Paris alone!

 Day Two: Musée Rodin, Shopping & Saint Germain de Prés